AgentFUD/pha/README.md

 bash$ docker exec -it app php /var/www/artisan key:generate
 ```

-6. Fix some permission issues
+6. Fix some permission issues if you have any
 ```
 bash$ docker exec -it app bash root@1724f029db3f:/var/www# chmod -R 777 storage/